kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_secret_tls.md

 ### Synopsis

-Create a secret with the given name
+Create a secret with the given name.
+The format of the secret data is: {"tls" : [tls object]}.
+Note that the annotation resource_kind: '*v1.Secret' is needed in order for Gloo to find this secret.

 ```
 glooctl create secret tls [flags]